mundorfd/lkad/2024-05-17 Status Update.md

 - Reviewed learning materials for modules 6 & 9.
 Completed two assignments as a test run.
 - Cleaned up several pages with accessibility and layout issues
 - Setup H5P site
 - I tried to develop an activity for this course in H5P, but ran into limitations with colons in the answers.
-Setup a demo site with new quizzes and built in that.
+Setup a demo site with new quizzes and built-in that.
 Thanks for the idea!

 ![](./images/cs161matching.png)

 #### ENGR 103